random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 means roll 2 ten sided dice and add the totals together, 2d6+6 means roll 2 six sided dice and add the totals together and then add six.

-**XP:** (Experience Points) Gives the minimum number of experience points needed to reach a particular level of profession.
-Experience points are usually awarded for surviving dangerous encounters, defeating monsters, recovering treasure, and learning information that furthers any character mission.
+**XP:** (Experience Points) Represents how much experience the profession has accrued.
+The referee awards experience points for defeating creatures, finding treasure, and other actions that accomplish the goals of the group.

-**LVL:** (Level) The approximation of how powerful the character has become.
-It is also an indication to the referee what kind of adventures are appropriate for the characters, Because of space restrictions only 10 levels are given for each profession, but higher levels are possible.
+**LVL:** (Level) Represents the power of a character.
+Professions grant more powers, spells, hit points and other benefits with each level a character acquires.
+The referee can use a character's level as a guide to how dangerous of an adventure they can handle.

 **HP:** (Hit Points) Represent a combination of physical and mental durability, the will to live, and a little bit of luck.
 Creatures with